 Being able to have a work from home business is a dream come true for me.
 I have the flexibility to be able to do the things that are important to me in my life like spending more time with my family.
 My youngest left her lunch at home the other day and I was able to run home and get it right back to her without having to call into work or take any time off.
-My children’s school programs are during typical business hours and I’ve been able to attend every single one.
+The children’s school programs are during typical business hours and I’ve been able to attend every single one.
 If I know there’s something coming up, I can get up earlier to get things done, adjusting my schedule to fit the needs my family rather than the other way around.

 That does not mean, however, that life is a bowl of cherries all the time.
 Nothing is going to be perfect.
 So let’s take a look and address those potential issues, along with ways that we can potentially fix them.
 Let’s get started, shall we?